microsoft/reactxp/docs/docs/components/webview.md

 // Flags that restrict behaviors within the control
 sandbox: WebViewSandboxMode = None;

-// Zooms the page contents to fit the available space
+// Zooms the page contents to fit the available space; deprecated on
+// iOS in RN 0.57
-scalesPageToFit: boolean = false;
+scalesPageToFit: boolean = false; // Native only

 // HTML to display in webview (if url is not specified)
 source: WebViewSource = undefined;